mehadaftab-spec/Tictactoe-MEHAD/README.md

 - index.pck

 ##Issues
-- Browser restrictions may prevent audio from autoplaying,user interaction may be required to start sound.
+- Browser restrictions may prevent audio from autoplaying,user interaction may be required to start sound.The main menu music and sfx on/ off button not working currently, will fixed it soon.
 - Some icon symbols may not render correctly in the web version due to font limitations.

 ## Project Status